 There are various sensors available to provide feedback signals that can be used to change the speed of the pump.
 Throttle position sensors can be used but the fuel demand at WOT at low engine speeds is much different than WOT at higher engine speeds.
-Ignition signals are also not reflective of what the engine fuel needs are since downshifting can make the pump run very fast but little fuel is needed.
+Ignition spark/RPM signals are also not reflective of what the engine fuel needs are since downshifting/downhills can make the pump run very fast but little fuel is needed.
 All of them require a return type system since the amount of fuel pumped exceeds the needs of the engine.
 Hence, external regulators, return lines, and the associated hardware are required.

 The most reliable method of determining the actual engine demand is fuel pressure.
 The OEM’s utilize PWM and fuel pressure signal feedback to control the speed of the fuel pump.
 With the combination of PWM and fuel pressure feedback a large-volume pump that normally would produce excessive heat during low fuel demand can be slowed down.
 In effect, the PWM system gives a large pump a dual personality: Slow it down for cruise and minimize heat generation, then speed it up for high fuel demand.

 In order for this system to work the normal mechanical pressure regulator must be removed.
-It also means that a single line to the fuel rail is needed since no bypass is available.
-This system simplifies and reduces the cost of the plumbing since no external filters, pressure regulators, return lines, etc. are needed, just a pressure line from the fuel module to the engine fuel rail.
+It also means that only a single line to the fuel rail is needed.
+This system simplifies and reduces the cost of the plumbing since no external filters (OEM modules only), pressure regulators, return lines, etc. are needed, just a pressure line from the fuel module to the engine fuel rail.
 Figure 2 compares a full PWM returnless system vs. a traditional full return arrangement.
 Note the lack of external components in the PWM system vs. the return, there are no regulators, return lines, or external filters